What you will learn

 Level Three (9 weeks) consists of clinical experience in a complex care facility and a practicum in a community setting.

-- Standard First Aid (Red Cross or St. John Ambulance) including CPR level C or Health Care Provider CPR.
+- Standard First Aid (Red Cross or St. John Ambulance) including current CPR level C or CPR Basic Life Support (BLS).

 - BC Food Safe Certificate Level 1.

-- Submission of a negative tuberculosis (TB) skin test.
-If the TB skin test is positive, proof of a negative TB chest x-ray is required.
+- Within six months of beginning practice education, students must submit a negative TB skin test.
+If the TB skin test is positive, a negative TB chest x-ray is required.

-- Immunizations in the following are strongly recommended, and may be required for practice placement in the program:
+- Immunizations in the following are strongly recommended and in some case may be required for practicum placements:

 - Hepatitis B